pgmikhael/clipzyme/README.md

 Our processed data is available at [here](`https://doi.org/10.5281/zenodo.5555555`).
 It consists of the following files:
 - `enzymemap.json`: contains the EnzymeMap dataset.
 - `terpene_synthases.json`: contains the Terpene Synthases dataset.
-- `enzymemap_screening.p`: contains the screening set.
+- `clipzyme_screening_set.p`: contains the screening set as dict of UniProt IDs and precomputed protein embeddings.
-- `sequenceid2sequence.p`: contains the mapping form sequence ID to amino acids.
+- `uniprot2sequence.p`: contains the mapping form sequence ID to amino acids.

 ## Training and evaluation